thprfssr/danetiska.com/calendar.md

 ## Month names

-The twelve months are named according to a modified version of the Chinese
+The twelve months are named according to a modified version of the Chinese zodiac, or according to their respective constellations:
-zodiac:

-1. Rat
+1. Aries, Rat
-2. Ox
+2. Taurus, Ox
-3. Wolf (Tiger in the Chinese zodiac)
+3. Gemini, Wolf (Tiger in the Chinese zodiac)
-4. Rabbit
+4. Cancer, Rabbit
-5. Eagle (Dragon in the Chinese zodiac)
+5. Leo, Eagle (Dragon in the Chinese zodiac)
-6. Snake
+6. Virgo, Snake
-7. Horse
+7. Libra, Horse
-8. Goat
+8. Scorpius, Goat
-9. Hedgehog (Monkey in the Chinese zodiac)
+9. Sagittarius, Hedgehog (Monkey in the Chinese zodiac)
-10. Rooster
+10. Capricornus, Rooster
-11. Dog
+11. Aquarius, Dog
-12. Pig
+12. Pisces, Pig
-13. Epagomenal (only in leap years)
+13. Terra, Epagomenal (only in leap years)

-The Danetians use these month names because they lived alongside Turkic tribes for several centuries.
+The Danetians use the traditional month names because they lived alongside Turkic tribes for several centuries.
 It was common for these Turkic tribes to use a modified version of the Chinese zodiac, with some animals replaced by local fauna.
+The constellation names are used as month names in more modern contexts.